Understand what is SharePoint Online, how it can be used and the wider benefits it bring your organisation.

 What is SharePoint Online?

 A SharePoint instance can be imagined as half file manager and half website, with content internally facing to an organisation (though there are options to allow some external access to intranets).
 It also makes for an excellent and inexpensive intranet solution thanks to it’s broad functionality.

 - Content limited by audience – SharePoint can be setup with varying permission levels for different users.
 This makes it useful for companies looking to store all materials in one location without all staff having the same access to documents (eg. sensitive materials such as HR records).
 It also means that content on intranet pages can be tailored or limited to job role: sales might only see the latest marketing updates, while accounts departments see news on invoicing.

-- Flowcharts – Using programs such as Microsoft Visio, companies can host and display company structure diagrams within SharePoint.
+- Company structure – Using programs such as Microsoft Visio, companies can host and display company structure diagrams (or organograms) within SharePoint.
 In larger organisations, this can help inform staff about who to speak within other departments, offices or companies when they need assistance.
 You can even build a contact database of contacts in the same place if needs be.

 - Video – The ability to host video within SharePoint makes it perfect for company updates, particularly if staff are spread across multiple offices.
 A company may choose to store video updates from its CEO on their SharePoint homepage, show any corporate social responsibility projects it may be involved in, or store relevant videos that could be useful for activities such as sales pitches.